LiskArchive/lisk-legacy-docs/introduction.md

 ### Usage

-First steps to start developing your blockchain application:
+The first steps to start developing your blockchain application:

 ```bash
 mkdir my-app # create the root folder for your blockchain application